DoctorAlpaca/dictionary/README.md

 Dictionary
 ==========

 A program to manage vocabularies for conlangs.
-All credit for the vast majority of this goes to @DoctorAlpaca, who wrote the original Dictionary program available [here](https://github.com/DoctorAlpaca/dictionary).
-I've only made a few bugfixes and tweaks, and am now publishing it here unless otherwise decided by @DoctorAlpaca.

 ##Installation

-Download the latest release [here](https://github.com/cofl/dictionary/releases).
+Download the latest release from the releases page of this project.
 Make sure you have Java version 7 or later installed and open the .jar file.
 Alternatively, compile the program for yourself (see below).

 ## Compiling it yourself